passiv/snaptrade-sdks/sdks/java/docs/TradingApi.md

 # **getOrderImpact**
 > ManualTradeAndImpact getOrderImpact(userId, userSecret, manualTradeForm).execute();

-Check the impact of a trade on an account
+Check order impact

-Return the trade object and it&#39;s impact on the account for the specified order.
+Simulates an order and its impact on the account.
+This endpoint does not place the order with the brokerage.
+If successful, it returns a &#x60;Trade&#x60; object and the ID of the object can be used to place the order with the brokerage using the [place checked order endpoint](/reference/Trading/Trading_placeOrder).
+Please note that the &#x60;Trade&#x60; object returned expires after 5 minutes.
+Any order placed using an expired &#x60;Trade&#x60; will be rejected.

 ### Example
 ```java